-Over coffee in the Qatar Airways MTC Lounge, Zoe Terakes tells us about her introduction to acting and the thrill of climbing into someone else’s skin on stage.
+Over coffee in the Qatar Airways MTC Lounge, Zoe Terakes tells us about their introduction to acting and the thrill of climbing into someone else’s skin on stage.

-At 18, Zoe Terakes embodies the youthful charm you’d expect from a woman who’s just completed her HSC, but her mind and the thoughts that tumble out of it resemble those of a person much older.
+At 18, Zoe Terakes embodies the youthful charm you’d expect from a someone who’s just completed their HSC, but their mind and the thoughts that tumble out of it resemble those of a person much older.
 Put simply, Terakes is smart.
-But she wastes no time telling me that school wasn’t her jam.
-She was failing and flunking out of maths and science, and even found herself suspended in Year 8, for being an all round ‘naughty’ kid, she explains chuckling.
+But they waste no time telling me that school wasn’t their jam.
+They were failing and flunking out of maths and science, and even found themself suspended in Year 8, for being an all round ‘naughty’ kid, they explain chuckling.

-However, as the only child of parents who worked hard to send her to one of Sydney’s ‘good schools’, Terakes was determined to focus on the subjects she loved – Drama, English, Spanish and Art.
-An English teacher, Ms Mulder, can be credited with ‘saving’ her school life, Terakes says sincerely.
+However, as the only child of parents who worked hard to send them to one of Sydney’s ‘good schools’, Terakes was determined to focus on the subjects they loved – Drama, English, Spanish and Art.
+An English teacher, Ms Mulder, can be credited with ‘saving’ their school life, Terakes says sincerely.
 ‘It sort of all came together for me in Year 12.’
-But not without a herculean effort from the rising actor, who was juggling eight shows a week playing Catherine in A View from the Bridge at the Old Fitz, whilst completing her final High School exams.
+But not without a herculean effort from the rising actor, who was juggling eight shows a week playing Catherine in A View from the Bridge at the Old Fitz, whilst completing their final High School exams.

 ‘I’d never fallen in love with a play before.
 It was a story about a 16-year-old and the romanticising of mental illness.
 It just got under my skin.’

-Terakes says she gushed between tears to Goodes, post-show in the foyer.
-Almost two years later to the day, Terakes was pinching herself as she auditioned for Lucas Hnath’s Broadway hit A Doll’s House, Part 2, in front of her most admired director, for a role alongside her former co-star, Marta Dusseldorp.
+Terakes says they gushed between tears to Goodes, post-show in the foyer.
+Almost two years later to the day, Terakes couldn't believe they were auditioning for Lucas Hnath’s Broadway hit A Doll’s House, Part 2, in front of their most admired director, for a role alongside former co-star, Marta Dusseldorp.

 Terakes and Dusseldorp met a year earlier on the set of Janet King in what can only be described as the teenager’s lucky break.
-An acting teacher had come to her school weeks earlier, plucked Terakes out of the crowd, and suggested she get an agent.
-‘I was into drama, but I wasn’t nuts about it,’ she clarifies.
-However, her newly appointed industry rep said ‘start auditioning’ to get the knack of things.
+An acting teacher had come to their school weeks earlier, plucked Terakes out of the crowd, and suggested they get an agent.
+‘I was into drama, but I wasn’t nuts about it,’ they clarify.
+However, their newly appointed industry rep said ‘start auditioning’ to get the knack of things.

-She went along and auditioned for the role of Pearl – a homeless teenager embroiled in a sexual assault case with Senior Crown Prosecutor Janet King, played by Dusseldorp.
-Days later the part was hers.
-When Terakes explained to her parents that she’d need to take four-months off school to shoot the series in Parramatta, they responded by saying, ‘Ok, I guess this is what we’re doing now.’
+They went along and auditioned for the role of Pearl – a homeless teenager embroiled in a sexual assault case with Senior Crown Prosecutor Janet King, played by Dusseldorp.
+Days later the part was theirs.
+When Terakes explained to their parents that they'd need to take four-months off school to shoot the series in Parramatta, the response was simply ‘Ok, I guess this is what we’re doing now.’

-The experience of being on a TV set was somewhat mystifying for the schoolgirl.
+The experience of being on a TV set was somewhat mystifying for the young Terakes.
 ‘I couldn’t watch the show.
-I had to stay present, otherwise I’d just wig myself out,’ she says.
+I had to stay present, otherwise I’d just wig myself out,’ they say.

 ‘From day one, Marta said, “come with me” and she took me under her wing.’
 The role of Pearl was meaty and set Terakes up for a deep study in character exploration.
 ‘They were some of the best months of my entire life.’